I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Now as a side note, understand that I have a very good understanding of the legalities, rules, and regulations of these industries.
 I have also attended multiple-day DSA regulatory events in Washington, D.C.

-Despite the professions reputation (by some), many do not know that the profession is extremely regulated.
+Despite the industry reputation (by some), many do not know that the profession is extremely regulated.
 It is.
+Like crazy now-a-days.

 So let’s break it down, shall we?